TimeMagazine/congressional-election-results/README.md

 ## Fine, fine -- Give me the data

-There's a JSON field organized by race and then candidate for each Congressional election from 2004 to 2012 in the [data](/data) directory.
+There's a JSON file organized by race and then candidate for each Congressional election from 2004 to 2012 in the [data](/data) directory.
 A given election looks like this:

 	  "2008_AL_02": {
 	    "Bright, Bobby": {